Willy-Chan/Serious-Ambulance-Simulator/README.md

+SGW are the base classes

+RUN refers to the "Runner" files - providing an interface between you and the game Classes (SGW files) Runners = Things you're supposed to change (things that are running)

 # Serious Grid World Game (now with zombies!)

 BWSI Serious Grid World.
 A project based approach to learning serious games with AI.